Consignment of your Guitar

 Put your polishing cloth folded over the bridge of the guitar to protect from strings unwrapping.

 The case must also be secure.
 Cushion the bottom of an appropriate box for the case.
-The case should literally bounce off the bottom of the box!
+The case should literally bounce off the bottom (and top) of the box!

-Wrapping the case in bubble wrap won’t hurt but is mostly unnecessary.
+Wrapping the case in bubble wrap is a great idea!
+It won’t hurt, that’s for sure!